Operations on spectral partition Lie algebras and TAQ cohomology: A shifted Lie algebra structure with restriction

-for $p>2$.
-In the free case this class is nonzero, so we obtain a generator $\gamma$ of the $\Fp$-module of weight $w+1$ operations coming from the bracket of one weight one operation and one weight $w$ operation.

 If $\alpha$ represents an iteration of the self-bracket, then $[x,\alpha(y)]=0$ by the Jacobi identity when $p\neq 3$.
-When $p=3$ and $|x|=k$ is even, a degree count shows that $[x,[x,x]]=0$ since the weight 3 part of the $E^2$-page of the dual bar spectral sequence has nothing in total degree $3k-2$.
+When $p=3$ and $|x|=k$ is even, $[x,[x,x]]$ is in degree $3k-2$.
+The weight 3 part of the homotopy fixed points spectral sequence on a single generator, which collapses on the $E^2$-page by \Cref{lem: hfpsswtp}, is 0 in total degree $3k-2$, and in particular the element representing $[x,[x,x]]$ is 0.

-Suppose that $\alpha$ is not an iteration of the self-bracket.
-If $\alpha$ is not an iteration of the bottom operation $R^{-|x|+1}$ on $x$ when $p=2$, or an iteration of the bottom operation $R^{(-|x|+1)/2}$ on odd $x$ when $p>2$.
-Then a comparison of topological degrees shows that $[x,\alpha(y)]$ has strictly smaller topological degree than the generator $\gamma=[[\cdots[[x,y],y]\cdots],y]$ of weight $w+1$ operations coming from the bracket of one weight one operation and one weight $w$ operation.
+Suppose that $\alpha$ is not an iteration of the self-bracket, and not an iteration of the bottom operations on $x$ when $p=2$, or an iteration of the bottom operation $R^{(-|x|+1)/2}$ on odd $x$ when $p>2$.
+Then a comparison of total degrees shows that $[x,\alpha(y)]$ has strictly smaller total degree than the generator $\gamma=[[\cdots[[x,y],y]\cdots],y]$ of weight $w+1$ operations coming from the bracket of one weight one operation and one weight $w$ operation.
 Therefore it has to be zero.